A to Z Guide On How To Migrate From WooCommerce To Shopify

-After this analysis, I can conclude that using an automated shopping cart migration solution is the easiest, fastest and the most affordable solution.
-Therefore, I will now show you the whole process of moving your store from WooCommerce to Shopify with the help of LitExtension automated solution.
+After this analysis, I can conclude that using an automated shopping cart migration solution is the easiest, fastest, and most affordable solution.
+Therefore, I will now show you the whole process of moving your store from WooCommerce to Shopify with the help of LitExtension’s automated solution.

 Step 2: Set up your Shopify store

 To perform a migration, of course, you need a target store set up in advance.
-In order to start using Shopify, all you need to do is sign up for an account.
+To start using Shopify, all you need to do is sign up for an account.